 (USER Alert):Johnson Fistel Investigates Proposed Sale of UserTesting; Are Shareholders Getting a Fair Deal?

-/EIN News/ -- SAN DIEGO, Oct.
-27, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP has launched an investigation into whether the board members of UserTesting, Inc. (NYSE: USER) breached their fiduciary duties in connection with the proposed sale of the Company to Thoma Bravo and Sunstone Partners.
+SAN DIEGO, Oct.
+27, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP has launched an investigation into whether the board members of UserTesting, Inc. USER breached their fiduciary duties in connection with the proposed sale of the Company to Thoma Bravo and Sunstone Partners.

 On October 27, 2022, UserTesting announced it will be acquired by private equity firm Thoma Bravo and Sunstone Partners for $1.3 billion in an all-cash transaction.
 Under the agreement terms, Thoma Bravo and Sunstone Partners will acquire the company for only $7.50 per share.